Home

 2022-05-29 11:08:17

-Turkey this week listed five “concrete assurances” it was demanding from Sweden, including what it said was “termination of political support for terrorism,” an “elimination of the source of terrorism financing,” and the “cessation of arms help” to the banned PKK and a Syrian Kurdish militia group affiliated with it.
+Turkey this week listed five “concrete assurances” it was demanding from Sweden, including what it said was “termination of political support for terrorism,” an “elimination of the source of terrorism financing,” and the “cessation of arms support” to the banned PKK and a Syrian Kurdish militia group affiliated with it.

-Follow the AP’s coverage of the war at https://apnews.com/hub/russia-ukraine
+Comply with the AP’s coverage of the conflict at https://apnews.com/hub/russia-ukraine

 Quelle: apnews.com